aarongorka/aarongorka-com/content/blog/cms-project.md

 [process substitution]: https://en.wikipedia.org/wiki/Process_substitution

-Another issue was the [NSPOSIXErrorDomain:100] with HTTP/2, Nginx, Apache HTTPD and Safari.
+Another issue that a colleague found was the [NSPOSIXErrorDomain:100] with HTTP/2, Nginx, Apache HTTPD and Safari.

 Fixing it was matter of removing the header as suggested in the article: